 Luteal phase: 0.5–16.9

 Notice that the luteal phase range peaks out at 16.9.
-Most of the stick-type OPKs have a sensitivity around 20 to 25 miU/mL, because OPKs of that variety always show a second line for most ladies, levels potentially so close to 20 in the luteal phase can easily cause a positive LH test.
+Most of the stick-type OPKs have a sensitivity of around 20 to 25 miU/mL.
+Because OPKs of that variety always show a second line for most ladies, levels potentially so close to 20 in the luteal phase can easily cause a positive LH test.
 The digital smiley version would be harder to misread or see a false positive, as they tend to have a higher threshold (closer to 40 miU/mL).